ComputationalScienceLaboratory/FATODE/README.md

 ## Changes

 ### Changes from Version 1.1.1
-The library is now built with CMake
+- The library is now built with CMake
+- Dockerfiles that build the library with different algebra schemes are included

 ### Changes from Version 1.1
 Bug fixes: